all-of-us/workbench-terraform-modules/modules/workbench/README.md

 In other words, the primary focus of the module is the Reporting system, but it may be convenient to add reporting-specific artifacts that might otherwise be concerned with Monitoring or other auxiliary services.

+### Egress alert
+Generates sumologic contents to analyse a set of Google VPC flow logs for high-egress events.
+The incoming set of flow logs are bucketed into non-overlapping time slices and grouped by project / VM name to identify VMs with high amounts of egress in a given period of time.